 According to Florida law, a divorce may only be granted if one of two conditions are met: (1) the marriage must be irretrievably broken, or (2) one of the parties must be incapacitated.
 The divorcing parties must present evidence at a hearing to prove that at least one of the two required conditions has been met.
 If the case does not involve minors and if neither party denies the marriage is irretrievably broken, the court usually will order for dissolution of the marriage.
-Otherwise, the court could take further action, thus making the divorce proceedings more complex.
+Otherwise, the court could take further action, thus making the proceedings more complex.

 How Do Custody Proceedings Work?

-Coral Springs and Parkland courts have implemented policies to ensure that minors have frequent and continuing contact with each parent after divorce or separation.
+Coral Springs courts have implemented policies to ensure that minors have frequent and continuing contact with each parent after divorce or separation.
 In most cases, each party would retain full parental rights.
 Both parties may agree on how responsibilities would be assigned, or the court may order each parent to be responsible for specific aspects of the child’s welfare — including health care, dental needs, religion and education.
 It gets complicated, and that’s where the benefits of hiring a lawyer skilled in child custody issues are revealed.

 Judge’s Key Question: What’s Best for the Children?